 Fault: CAT is plugged up and restricting exhaust flow.

-- Symptom: Strong sulfur smell from otherwise efficient running engine.
+- Symptom: Strong sulfur (egg) smell from good running engine.

 Fault: Catalyst not completing the burning process properly.